medici-xyz/docs/docs/Minting/overview.md

 ## Collection Upload

 Zip files are the main way to upload to our backend, but there are a few specific naming and format requirements as well.

+### Collections w/ Metadata

+All collections with metadata must have numbered titles, and the media and metadata files should be separated.
+This format follows the default output of popular tools like [HashLips Art Engine](https://github.com/HashLips/hashlips_art_engine).
 We plan on removing the need for having number file names in the near future!

 * Upload is limited to max 1k collections at the moment *

-Accepted folder structure for collection with metadata:
+Accepted folder structure:
 ```
-project_name
+project_name_media
 │   1.png
+│   2.png
+│   3.png
+│    .
+│    .
+│    .
+│   n.png

+project_name_metadata
 │   1.json
-│   2.png
 │   2.json
-│   3.png
 │   3.json
 │    .
 │    .
 │    .
-│   n.png
 │   n.json

 ```
-For a collection without metadata:
+### Collections w/o Metadata

+For a collection without metadata, you can simply upload the zipped folder.
+You can include the original names or use numbered names, either work!

 ```
+project_name
+│   name.png
+│   xyz.png
+│   thirdName.png
+│    .
+│    .
+│    .
+│   lastName.png

+// Alternate
 project_name
 │   1.png
 │   2.png